 5 Simple Step-by-step Instructions For Faster Composting Organic Waste

-Let nature help you: Earthworms can make you work a lot easier.
+Let nature help you: Earthworms can make your work a lot easier.
 They help to keep the soil aerated and healthy.
-Dump some on to of your waste pile, and then let them go to work.
+Dump some onto your waste pile, and then let them go to work.

 Items You Can Compost